ecmwf/IonBeam/docs/architecture.rst

 Overview
 --------

-IonBeam decouples data ingestion, aggregation, and export behind a single Arrow Flight (gRPC) endpoint.
-The platform consists of three component types:
+IonBeam exposes a single Arrow Flight (gRPC) endpoint for ingestion and dataset access.
+The platform has three component types:

 Data sources
-  Services that collect observations from external APIs.
-Each source (MeteoTracker, Acronet, EUMETNET E-SOH, Sensor.Community, ...) runs independently.
-It streams observations into the Flight endpoint and receives trigger commands pushed over a ``DoExchange`` subscription to the same endpoint.
+  Services that collect observations from external APIs and send them to IonBeam.
+A source can also open a ``DoExchange`` subscription to receive scheduled trigger commands.

 IonBeam core
   The service hosting the Flight endpoint and the handlers behind it: